 Why attend?

 The conference offers a unique space for knowledge sharing, peer-learning, inspiration, innovation and regional collaboration in the pivotal sector of Northen European fisheries by gathering key stakeholders at the same venue.
 Keynote speakers include leading professionals from key stakeholder organisations.
-The full list of speakers will be published together with the full program in August 2025.

 Who should attend?